The 8 Best Hamstring Stretches For Runners

 Hamstring Stretches For Runners: A Cross Over Hamstring Stretch

-This one is a slight variation from the previous stretch, crossing one foot over another.
+This one is a slight variation on the previous stretch, crossing one foot over the other.

 1. Stand tall and cross your right foot over your left, lining up your feet close together.